 except the Environmental Professionals Award, which is reserved for large groups

 or classes of eight or more.
 Large group or class presentations with eight or

-more participants are not eligible for awards other than the Environmental
+more participants are eligible for institutional awards.

 - Proposal Requirements: Each entry requires student preparation of this

 completed electronic entry form.
 Language and content from completed and